3750gustavo/TDD_Can_LLM_Code_unit_tests/Unit_tests_python/EX-04-Calculate_stats/Prompts_changelog.md

 2. Write a Python function named "calculate_stats" that accepts three lists of numbers as input.
 This function should calculate the mean and standard deviation for each list and return these values as a dictionary with keys 'mean' and 'stddev', be sure to include the imports before the function definition.
    - Reason: This revision clarifies that the function should include the imports before the function definition.

+3. Write a Python function named "calculate_stats" that accepts three lists of numbers as input.
+This function should calculate the mean and standard deviation for each list using the population standard deviation formula, and return these values as a dictionary with keys 'mean' and 'stddev'.
+Be sure to include the necessary imports before the function definition.
+   - Reason: This revision explicitly states the requirement to use the population standard deviation formula, ensuring consistency and accuracy across all implementations.